20 Top THINGS TO DO IN PAI THAILAND

 10. Pai Walking Streets

-Pai has nightly walking streets where it will close off its streets to wheeled traffic in order for vendors and food hawkers to line up and sell their wares.
+Pai has nightly walking streets.
+Like a block party, the walking streets are closed to wheeled traffic in order for vendors and food hawkers to line up and sell their wares.
 What sets Pai Walking Streets apart from other walking streets in Thailand or night markets in Southeast Asia, is that the local artisans of Pai will bring out their uniquely designed crafts and cute, but funky fashion.
 You’ll be tempted to splurge, as Pai artists have a flair for creativity and design!

 Sunday walking streets occur on Sundays.
 When the walking streets get more crowded and more liveliness ensues!

 11. Local wats